rverzinkevicius/tacho_speedo/README.md

 Change allodo to mileage you have on your scooter, upload code to D1 mini, then comment/delete those two lines and again upload code.

-To change km to miles, i think it should be enough to multiply your wheel size by 0.621371 and change line 379
+To change km to miles, i think it should be enough to multiply your wheel size by 0.621371

- tft.drawString("km/h",236,290);

-to

- tft.drawString("mph",236,290);